Hisho had no choice but to make the porcelain birds. He didn’t have time for a single extraneous thought.

 Seikou glanced over his shoulder and smiled.
 “I don’t doubt that either.
 She was not the kind of person to face reality head on.
 She turned her back and concentrated on what was in her own two hands instead.
-Though I don’t think that necessarily means she’s rejected the real world.”
+Though that doesn’t necessarily mean she rejected the real world.”

 Hisho nodded.
-He sensed he understood Shouran better.
+He got the feeling he understood Shouran better.
 Ignoring the world was his way of dealing with reality.
 He secluded himself in his room and did nothing but watch the days go by.
 Shouran turned her back on the world and shut herself away too.
 But that didn’t stop her from keeping her hands busy making porcelain magpies, doing what gave her joy.

 He had to believe that everything she’d done up to now was Shouran’s way of confronting the world on her own terms.
 She’d never forgotten the world below.
-Even while stating that she didn’t wish to see the ruin and desolation, she longed for the day when the flowers blanketed the world.
+Even while stating that she did not wish to see the ruin and desolation, she longed for the day when flowers blanketed the world.

 Hisho said, “We will make the kind of porcelain magpies Shouran wanted to make.”